pemellquist/idmlight/README.md

 5) Install Debian Package Make tool.
 This will you to build a debian package which can be installed on your Debian based system.<br/>
 **$ sudo apt-get install dh-make**

-6) Building idmlight<br/>
+6) Building IDMLight<br/>
-idmlight uses maven for building and resolving dependencies hence everything is defined in the standard maven pom.xml file.
+IDMLight uses maven for building and resolving dependencies hence everything is defined in the standard maven pom.xml file.
 You may choose to run **mvn clean install** and **mvn assembly:assembly** and then a provided script to build the debian package or you can simply run the provided build shell script which will build and package everything.<br>
 **$ <your local directory>./build.sh<br/>**
 If the build was a success you should see something like ...<br>
 ```